The Flea & Tick Prevention Dilemma

 Top Natural Products I Found

-The second product I use is a cedarwood essential oil spray.
+The cedarwood essential oil spray is my main go-to for a natural flea and tick repellent for my dogs.
 Each day before our walks, I spray my dogs lightly, especially their paws, legs, and bellies .

 I chose Paws & Claws dog spray because it had only one essential oil vs. a mix.
 With a dog that reacts behaviorally to food and non-food products, the simpler I keep it the less risk he’ll turn into Cujo.